-We email Nevada AAP updates to chapter members about once or twice a month.
+We email Nevada AAP updates to chapter members once or twice a month.
 Non-members are also welcome to subscribe to our email list.
 Follow this link to view the most recent update and to join the email list.

 Immunize Nevada has great, FREE, handouts and other tools to assist pediatricians with vaccination education.
 They will send you materials for free -- all you have to do is ask.
 Follow the link to learn more and print an order form.